Herbert Gille: Activities within HIAG

 Gille was released in 1948.
 In the early 1950s, Gille became active in HIAG, a lobby group and a revisionist veteran's organisation founded by former high-ranking Waffen-SS personnel in West Germany to campaign for their legal, economic and historical rehabilitation.
 Gille, alongside Felix Steiner, Otto Kumm and Paul Hausser, became an early leading figure within HIAG.
 In 1951 Gille launched the periodical Wiking-Ruf ("Viking Call").
 Initially it was aimed at the veterans of the SS Division Wiking.
 Within its first year of existence, in 1952, it became the official publication of HIAG and was eventually renamed to Der Freiwillige ("The Volunteer").

 Gille faced his share of controversy with the organisation.
 In 1952, HIAG held its first major meeting in Verden.
 It began respectably, with Gille announcing that the veterans were ready to 'do their duty for the Fatherland' and Steiner declaring support for 'freedom, order and justice'.
 But the next speaker delivered a different message.
 Former paratroop general Hermann-Bernhard Ramcke, who had been invited to demonstrate so-called solidarity with the Wehrmacht, condemned the Western Allies as the 'real war criminals' and insisted that the blacklist on which all former SS members then stood would soon become "a list of honor".
 The outburst caused a furor within West Germany.
 Periodicals as far as the U.S. and Canada carried headlines Hitler's Guard Cheers Ex-chief and Rabble-Rousing General Is Worrying the Allies, with the latter article reporting that Ramcke's speech had been greeted with "roars of approval and cries 'Eisenhower, Schweinehund!' ("Eisenhower, pig-dog")."

-Internal disagreements began to emerge within HIAG in the mid-1950s as to the stance of the organisation: Steiner and Gille favored a more political, outspoken orientation, while the rest of the leadership favored a moderate approach so that not to jeopardize HIAG's goals of legal and economic rehabilitation, which, in their opinion, could only come from the establishment.
+Internal disagreements began to emerge within HIAG in the mid-1950s as to the stance of the organisation: Steiner and Gille favored a more political, outspoken orientation, while the rest of the leadership favored a moderate approach so as not to jeopardize HIAG's goals of legal and economic rehabilitation, which, in their opinion, could only come from the establishment.
 Gille died in 1966.